 The Instructors who have had a CT section report that there is actually less work than in a regular class because of the reduction in workload due to the assistance of the CT.
 You will need to communicate on a regular basis with your CT (that communication can be face-to-face, via e- mail, or by phone).

 Will the CT follow my lesson plan and respect my teaching methods?

 Yes!
 One of the main reasons to have the CT attend all classes is so that the CT will know exactly what you cover, how you cover it, and when you cover it.
 This is one of the major benefits of the CT Program.
-The tutor instruction your students receive will be consistent with your class and your voice (unlike tutoring received in the Academic Skills Center.
+The tutor instruction your students receive will be consistent with your class and your voice (unlike tutoring received in the Mesa Tutoring & Computing Center.
 CTs are closely supervised and evaluated.
 Ongoing training is also provided.

 Can I ask the CT to grade my papers?

 No. While like a TA (teaching assistant) in terms of additional support for the students in class in a smaller group setting, CTs are not true TAs.
 CTs do not grade homework or exams, however CTs are privy to those results if the instructor so chooses.

 Can I direct my CT to cover specific topics in the CT sessions?